 What are the best first steps to buying a house?
 We put together the answers and support you need to make the home buying process smooth and free of regret.
+We've also included why it's important to have an affordable home insurance policy.
 Read on for a step-by-step guide that can show you how to buy a home that will meet your needs for years to come.

 The days of flipping real estate are over in most areas.
 These days, if you want to own a home, you need to be willing to commit.
 From Forbes Magazine: "Are rents cheap and homes costly in your city?
 Are you planning to move in the next year or two?
 Is your job looking iffy?
 If any of these apply, buying might not be a good move."
 Once you know that your job and your hometown are set for the next five to ten years, you can move on to the first of the steps in the buying process.